 GOP goes to court again over Pennsylvania mail-in ballots

 HARRISBURG, Pa.
-(AP) — The state and national Republican parties are suing anew in Pennsylvania in an effort to block some mail-in ballots — those lacking the voter's handwritten date on the outside envelope — from being counted in November, when voters will elect a new governor and U.S. senator.
+(AP) -- The state and national Republican parties are suing anew in Pennsylvania in an effort to block some mail-in ballots — those lacking the voter's handwritten date on the return envelope — from being counted in November, when voters will elect a new governor and U.S. senator.

 The GOP's filing late Sunday went straight to the state Supreme Court, with barely three weeks left before Election Day.
 The court does not have to take up the lawsuit.